sovrin-foundation/protocol/dkms/DKMS Design and Architecture V3.md

-# DKMS Design and Architecture V3
+# DKMS (Decentralized Key Management System) Design and Architecture V3

-2018-01-31
+2018-04-02

-Evernym Inc. Drummond Reed, Principal Investigator
+Authors: Drummond Reed, Jason Law, Daniel Hardman, Mike Lodder

-STATUS: This is the THIRD draft of the DKMS Design and Architecture document.
-This will be part of the final deliverable to DHS S&T as part of Milestone 4 of the Evernym DKMS project.
-Please add comments or suggestions directly to the document—the editors will process them all before the final deliverable.
+Contributors: Devin Fisher, Lovesh Harchandani, Dmitry Khovratovich, Corin Kochenower

-NOTE: ACTION ITEMS for DKMS contributors are listed at the end of the document.
+STATUS: This is the third draft of a document developed by Evernym Inc. under [a contract with the U.S. Department of Homeland Security Science & Technology Directorate](https://www.dhs.gov/science-and-technology/news/2017/07/20/news-release-dhs-st-awards-749k-evernym-decentralized-key).
+This draft is being released on 3 April 2018 to begin an open public review and comment process in preparation for DKMS to be submitted to a standards development organization such as [OASIS](http://www.oasis-open.org/) for formal standardization.

 **Table of Contents**